NewForce-at-Mountwest/client-side-mastery/book-1-leonids-toys/chapters/ARRAYS_STRINGS.md

+# 8. Building Strings with Iteration
-# A String Within a String
+## A String Within a String

 In this exercise, you will use a `for..of` loop and conditional logic with `if/else` blocks again.
 You will also use a new tool to find a smaller string value within a bigger string value.
 You will also use the logical OR operator `||`, which is similar to the logical AND operator `&&` you have used in previous exercises.